Name - Armando José Latourrette de Oliveira Pombeiro (Armando J.L. Pombeiro)

 Member and co-founder of the Portuguese Electrochemical Society, President (since 2009, 1994-95,1988-89), Vice-President (1990-91) and Secretary (1983-87) of this Society; Member and co-founder of the Iberoamerican Society of Electrochemistry and National Representative (1992-96) at this Society; Member of the International Society of Electrochemistry; Affiliate Member of IUPAC; Member of the Portuguese Chemical Society; former Fellow of the Royal Society of Chemistry and member of the American Chemical Society;

-Chairman of the XXV Int.
+Chairman of the XXII Int.
+Symposium on Homogeneous Catalysis (2020), of the 1st Int.
 Conf.
-Organometallic Chemistry (XXV ICOMC, 2012), of the 7th EuCheMS Conference on Nitrogen-Ligands (2018), of the XXII Int.
-Symposium on Homogeneous Catalysis (2020); Director of a NATO ARW and Chairman of 3 international symposia on Electrochemistry; Member of the Organizing and/or Scientific Committees of a number (over 30) of international congresses on Electrochemistry (of the Iberoamerican Electrochemical Society, of the Journées d’Électrochimie, of the Portuguese Electrochemical Society, Chianti Meetings), on Coordination (ICCC), Organometallic (ICOMC) and Inorganic Chemistries, on Catalysis and on Solution Chemistry (IUPAC);
+Non-covalent Interactions (2019), of the 7th EuCheMS Conference on Nitrogen-Ligands (2018), of the XXV Int.
+Conf.
+Organometallic Chemistry (XXV ICOMC, 2012); Director of a NATO ARW and Chairman of 3 international symposia on Electrochemistry; Member of the Organizing and/or Scientific Committees of a number (over 30) of international congresses on Electrochemistry (of the Iberoamerican Electrochemical Society, of the Journées d?Électrochimie, of the Portuguese Electrochemical Society, Chianti Meetings), on Coordination (ICCC), Organometallic (ICOMC) and Inorganic Chemistries, on Catalysis and on Solution Chemistry (IUPAC);

 Member of the Organizing and/or Scientific Committees of international Schools on Coordination Chemistry (4) and on Organometallic Chemistry (ISOC) (10); Member of the Organizing Committees of various symposia at the Academy of Sciences of Lisbon (on History and Development of Science, on interdisciplinary scientific and social themes);

-Director of the FCT PhD Program on “Catalysis and Sustainability” (CATSUS, since its creation,2014); Coordinator of the scientific area of “Synthesis, Molecular Structure and Chemical Analysis” (IST, 2009-14); Member of the Scientific Commissions of the PhD and Master courses (IST, since 2009); Responsible for the Dual Master Program in Chemistry (IST-Univ.
+Director of the FCT PhD Program on ?Catalysis and Sustainability?
+(CATSUS, since its creation, 2014); Coordinator of the scientific area of ?Synthesis, Molecular Structure and Chemical Analysis?
+(IST, 2009-14); Member of the Scientific Commissions of the PhD and Master courses (IST, since 2009); Responsible professor for the Dual Master Program in Chemistry (IST-Univ.
 Camerino, since 2009).

-Member of the Scientific Council of IST and of the Commission of the Coordinators of the Research Units (since 2017).
+Member of the Scientific Council of IST (since 2015) and of the Council of the Coordinators of the Research Units (since 2017).

 Coordinator of the Chemistry PhD Programme (IST, 2000-03); representative of the Inorganic Chemistry Department at the Coordination Commission of the School of Chemical Engineering (IST, 1981-84) and Coordinator of this Department (IST, 1983-84).

-Prizes: SCF French-Portuguese Award (French Chemical Society, 2018, 1st time); Portuguese Electrochemical Society (2015); Madinabeitia-Lourenço (International Hispano-Portuguese) Prize (Royal Spanish Chem.Soc., 2013); Ferreira da Silva Prize (Port.Chem.Soc., 2012); Stimulus for Excellence (FCT, 2005); Scientific Prize Techn.
+Prizes: SCF French-Portuguese Award (French Chemical Society, 2018, 1st time); Vanadis award (2018); Portuguese Electrochemical Society Award (2015); Madinabeitia-Lourenço (International Hispano-Portuguese) Prize (Royal Spanish Chem.Soc., 2013); Ferreira da Silva Prize (Port.Chem.Soc., 2012); Stimulus for Excellence (FCT, 2005); Scientific Prize Techn.
 Univ.
-Lisbon - Santander Totta (1st edition; the highest ranked researcher within chemical, biological and materials sciences, based on productivity and impact factor criteria), 2007.
+Lisbon - Santander Totta (1st edition; the highest ranked researcher within chemical, biological and materials sciences, based on productivity and impact factor criteria), 2007; Scentific Prize Univ.
+Lisbon - Caixa Geral de Depósitos (2018).

 Main research interests